 Ireland Athletic Center.
-In the event that the Administration Building and/or the CFL Conference Room are involved in the developing crisis, or are otherwise unsafe, the Ireland Athletic Center would serve as the alternate site for the EOC.
+In the event that the Administration Building is involved in the developing crisis, or is otherwise unsafe, the Ireland Athletic Center would serve as the alternate site for the EOC.
 Plans for expeditiously establishing the necessary command and communications infrastructure for shifting the EOC to the Ireland Athletic Center are again the responsibility of the Commandant of Cadets and the Superintendent of Buildings and Grounds, in coordination with the Director of Athletics.

 Interagency Cooperation.
-MMI is highly dependent on local law enforcement, firefighting, and medical agencies for response to emergency situations.
+MMI is highly dependent on local law enforcement, fire fighting, and medical agencies for response to emergency situations.
 It is essential that plans and procedures be developed with local authorities to clarify the expectations of capabilities and response times, and to facilitate agency responses.
 The Chief, Campus Safety and Security is the lead official in developing an effective interface with these agencies, but occasional personal communications by the Commandant and the President with agency leadership enhances interagency cooperation.